 This course provides the student with an understanding of the fundamental concepts in the field of organizational behavior with illustrations of how leaders use these concepts to manage their organizations more effectively.
 It aims to engage the students as active participants in the learning process and assist them in developing their managerial competencies.
-Prerequisite: MAN 2021 (3 hr.
+(3 hrs.
 Lect.)
+Prerequisite: MAN 2021